USEPA/emf/EMF/deploy/doc/guides/cost/ch3_control_measure_manager.md

 Each type of equation uses a different set of variables.
 CoST supports at least eleven different types of cost equations.
 Additional types of equations may be added in the future.
 For more information on the Equations and their input variables, see the document "Documentation of Cost Equations in EPA's Control Strategy Tool (CoST)" (available at [https://www.epa.gov/economic-and-cost-analysis-air-pollution-regulations/cost-analysis-modelstools-air-pollution](https://www.epa.gov/economic-and-cost-analysis-air-pollution-regulations/cost-analysis-modelstools-air-pollution)).
 The appropriate form of the equation will be used in conjunction with the specified values to compute the total cost of applying the measure to the source for the specified pollutant and cost year.

 33\.
-Once you are finished viewing the information about the control measure, click the **Close** button to close the View Control Measure window.
+Once you are finished viewing the information about the control measure, do not click the **Close** button to close the View Control Measure window, as we need the View Control Measure window open for the next step.

 ![Equations Tab of View Control Measure Window][equations_tab_of_view_control_measure_window]